Hype

 In this way, it is understood that hype It can be used with both positive and negative connotations, depending on whether it is part of a statement of intense emotions, or whether it rather accuses the disappointment of someone who is aware of the effects of marketing and advertising promotion.

-You may be interested: Reliability
+You may be interested: Semantic Map

 Like all Anglicisms and borrowings from a foreign language (in this case, from English hype), it is advisable to write it in italics.
 This term is considered an Anglicism because there are different Hispanic terms to refer to the same thing.